gravitational/force/README.md

 It should be easy and fun to define declarative event-driven workflows for infrastructure projects.

-`Force` tooling will be tailored to detect loops, inefficiencies in event-drive workflows.
+`Force` tooling will be tailored to detect loops, inefficiencies in event-driven workflows.

 `Force` should make it easy and manageable to have an even driven distributed system running on Kubernetes or on developer's laptop.